Erik-orange/ExpressJS-Notes/README.md

 In other words, the application “listens” for requests that match the specified route(s) **and** method(s), and when it detects a match, it calls the specified callback function.

-In fact, the routing methods can have more than one callback function as arguments.
+Each route can have one or more handler functions, which are executed when the route is matched.
 (Must provide the `next` argument and call the `next()` function.)

+Route definition takes the following structure:  `app.METHOD(PATH, HANDLER)`
+  Where:
+    `app` is an instance of express.
+    `METHOD` is an HTTP request method, in lowercase.
+    `PATH` is a path on the server.
+    `HANDLER` is the function executed when the route is matched.

 ```js
 // Basic route example